 Regardless of the type of employment, health and safety practices are a requirement in every workplace across New Zealand.
-Every year a number of employers are prosecuted by Worksafe for failing to keep their employees safe.
+Every year many employers are prosecuted by Worksafe for failing to keep their employees safe.

 The penalties imposed by the courts often run into the hundreds of thousands of dollars.
 In one recent case, a company and the owner were ordered to pay over $540,000 after an employee was injured by some machinery.